What You Need to Remember

 The usual advice is to give a "just right" answer: choose a safe mid-level job title that shows you have drive but doesn't seem like you're trying to take over your interviewer's job.
 But saying you'll stay in one safe spot is usually just a polite lie.
 Instead of picking a fixed spot on a map, you should talk about your forward movement.
 Top performers focus on "Investment Alignment," shifting the talk from a job title to the difficult problems they want to become experts at solving.

-By showing that the company’s current problems are exactly what you need to learn to grow, you change the test of loyalty into proof that both you and the company benefit.
+When you connect the company’s current problems to your personal growth plan, the loyalty test becomes proof that both sides benefit.
 This guide gives you the practical steps and the psychological understanding needed to succeed.

 The Movement-Alignment Plan: The Mindset for Success